 The “5th of December” neighborhood is a great place to stay in Puerto Vallarta Mexico.
 It’s located in between the Hotel Zone and Centro and is primarily a residential area, but there are some solid choices for accommodation here as well.
 This is a good place to base yourself as you’ve got easy access to the beach and public transportation.

 Casa de Chayo Boutique Hotel is a really nice place with fantastic ocean views.
 They go out of their way here to make sure you feel at home on your visit.
-Click here to see the latest price from Booking.com.
+Click here to learn more about this accommodation on Booking.com.

 If you’re looking for a nice place to lay your head in El Centro, Luna Liquida is a solid choice.
 This well-appointed hotel is located just a few blocks up the hill from the church, and they’ve got some awesome views from their infinity pool.
-Click here to see the latest price from Booking.com.
+Click here to learn more about this accommodation on Booking.com.

 La Casa del Descanso is an excellent choice in the Romantic Zone.
 This beautifully decorated B&B is in a great location for taking advantage of all that the area has to offer.
 Click here to see the latest price on Booking.com.